Somali president wants aid airlift for towns retaken from rebels

 The president rebuffed parliamentary critics, saying new joint operations between Somali security agencies and African forces was breaking down rebel networks in Mogadishu, where a spike in attacks particularly around February included an assault on the presidential palace in the heart of the city.

-"Security should not be politicized," he said, adding it was tough to stop all suicide attacks in a city of 2 million people.
+“Security should not be politicised,” he said, adding it was tough to stop all suicide attacks in a city of 2 million people.

 Mohamud has also been buffeted by criticism of his government's financial management, after two central bank governors quit last year with questions raised about graft in government and the award of some contracts.